Fall 2015 Courses

 HNRS A392 HONORS THESIS SEMINAR

 This course is an in-depth application of discipline research skills to a particular problem in concert with development of understanding the research problems addressed and research methods used by different disciplines.

-Registration limited to students admitted to the University Honors College, and to students who have permission to register from the University Honors College.
+Registration limited to students admitted to the University Honors College and to students who have permission from the University Honors College.

 HNRS A495 HONORS INTERNSHIP

 Applying interdisciplinary knowledge and skills to a student internship project, through a variety of governmental and private settings both within and outside of Alaska.

 Permission required from the University Honors College as well as approval by a faculty member acting as the internship advisor.